 Most corporate employees in the country have health insurance cover through a group plan purchased by their employer.
 While most of the group insurance policies are really great, there are some really bad plans that companies buy just to fulfil their obligations.
 Group plans offer no customization options and almost no family coverage.
 Because of this, a lot of Indians employed in the corporate sector have their own individual health insurance plans in addition to the cover provided by the company’s group policy.

 Another benefit of having your own individual health insurance policy, even as a corporate employee, is that you can get one to cover exactly what you want covered.
 This doesn’t mean customized premium payments or coverage time, it means that since most health insurance policies don’t cover everything, it’s a good practice to talk to your insurer and either have your specific condition covered, or find a plan (among the hundreds on offer) that meets your specific coverage needs.

 Don’t underestimate the need for a health insurance policy in the big city – it’s where you’re most likely to fall ill thanks to the ever-growing level of pollution and sheer number of people who could be carrying any number of diseases.
-Falling sick is a given fact – you will fall sick if you live in a big city, but you have the opportunity to have most of your medical expenses reimbursed through an awesome insurance policy.
+Falling sick is a given fact – you will fall sick if you live in a big city, but you have the opportunity to have most of your medical expenses reimbursed through an

 A growing breed in India, working women have reduced financial stress in their respective households and contribute in a large way to the development of India’s massive economy.
 As such, they expose themselves to a lot more pollution and are susceptible to a lot more diseases than their male counterparts.